French Studies undergraduate program

 Your first point of contact is Sydney Abroad/International Services at University of Sydney.

-Once you have attended an Exchange Information session and have decided on your destination, you can apply online via Sydney Student.
+Once you have attended an Exchange Information session and have decided on your destination, you can apply online via Sydney Student; the application packs are distributed at the Exchange Information sessions.

 Once you have been accepted for exchange you will need to contact the academic advisors for international exchange students in the department of French Studies, in order to have your subjects approved.
 The following documents will help you prepare for a meeting with your academic advisor: